Aboele13/CompleteW101Gear/README.md

 - HECK FRONTEND, I'M DOING EVERYTHING IN CONSOLE, NO WEBSITE

-- go through and select everything that chris and i own
+- view sets

+    - bug where switching to Mob set type keeps "triple double" pet from other set

     - source doesn't matter if owned is true

     - non-owned gear
         - need to jewel them
             - enchant jewels should only be used if mob set
             - accumulate jewels into "Jewels Used" column
         - need to add personal stats

     - owned gear
         - need to write logic for it jeweling my gear
             - enchant jewels should only be used if mob set
             - jewels used is appended to end of item name, not accumulated on the set